-In 2020-21 I will be the Kemble Fellow in Maritime History at the Huntington Library in California, US, where I will be working on my current research project about the Royal Navy and the ‘Age of Revolution’.
+In 2020-21 I was the Kemble Fellow in Maritime History at the Huntington Library in California, US, where I worked on my current research project about the Royal Navy and the ‘Age of Revolution’.

 I use the history of the Royal Navy to engage with broader historiographies, and I am committed to exploring the different ways naval and maritime history can be conceived.
 My research falls under these main headings:

 My current book project investigates the relationship between naval sailors and the 'Age of Revolution'.
 Contracted to Yale University Press, this book will argue that sailors were important political actors: they were conscious of wider social and cultural change, and had agency in the events of the day.
 This project also considers the response of the British state – through the guise of the Admiralty and other naval administrative bodies – to potential subversion in the navy’s ranks, and places their actions in the wider context of state oppression in the era.